rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 [builtin]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_lint/index.html

-Each lint is defined as a `struct` that implements the `LintPass` `trait`.
-The trait implementation allows you to check certain syntactic constructs the linter walks the source code.
+Every lint is implemented via a `struct` that implements the `LintPass` `trait` (you also implement one of the more specific lint pass traits, either `EarlyLintPass` or `LateLintPass`).
+The trait implementation allows you to check certain syntactic constructs as the linter walks the source code.
 You can then choose to emit lints in a very similar way to compile errors.

-Finally, you register the lint to actually get it to be run by the compiler by using the `declare_lint!` macro.
+You also declare the metadata of a particular lint via the `declare_lint!` macro.
+This includes the name, the default level, a short description, and some more details.

+Note that the lint and the lint pass must be registered with the compiler.

 For example, the following lint checks for uses of `while true { ... }` and suggests using `loop { ... }` instead.